Chauncey Yellow Robe

-Chief Chauncey Yellow Robe (born Canowicakte lit. 'kill in woods' Yellow Robe, 1867-1930) was a Sičhą́ǧú (Rosebud Sioux) educator, lecturer, actor, and Native American activist.
+Chief Chauncey Yellow Robe (born Canowicakte lit. 'kill in woods' Yellow Robe, 1867–1930) was a Sičhą́ǧú (Rosebud Sioux) educator, lecturer, actor, and Native American activist.
 His given name, Canowicakte, means "kill in woods," and he was nicknamed "Timber" in his youth.

 He was taken to Carlisle Indian School, a Native American boarding school, from which he graduated in 1895.
-He was an educator for thirty two (32) years under the Bureau of Indian Affairs.
+He was an educator for 32 years under the Bureau of Indian Affairs.
 In 1915, he became a devoted member of the Masonic Lodge of Rapid City, South Dakota, where he spent the majority of his life as a teacher and counselor.

 He appeared in films, media, and political events in his later life, including adopting President Calvin Coolidge into the Sioux tribe and starring as Chief Chetoga in the 1930 historical drama The Silent Enemy.

 He is the father of folklorist, educator, and writer Rosebud Yellow Robe.

 Early life and education

 Yellow Robe was born in Sičháŋǧu Oyáte territory—known today as the Rosebud Indian Reservation—in southern South Dakota possibly on January 15, 1867.

 He was the firstborn child of Tahcawin (lit. 'female deer'), who was a skilled artist and niece of Sitting Bull.
 His father, Tasinagi, was a hunter, Chief, and son of a hereditary chief, known later as Yellow Robe for war deeds.
 He described his childhood to have primarily involved hunting, fishing, and chasing buffaloes across the plains of South and North Dakota, Nebraska, Wyoming, and Montana.